SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 ## Tinkering with the firmware
-The firmware was developed with quartus 7.2, somewhat totally old and outdated, but never got any problems with it.
-I DO NOT recommend using quartus 6.x as I caught it generating wrong designs (in a way, nothing is working and when you swap to quartus 7.2 not touching you project, everything is working back).
+The firmware was developed with Quartus 7.2, somewhat totally old and outdated, but I never got any problems with it.
+I DO NOT recommend using Quartus 6.x as I caught it generating wrong designs (in a way, nothing is working and when you swap to Quartus 7.2 not touching you project, everything is working back).

-If you want to move to something newer, it seems that quartus 10.x and 11.x are still supporting EPM7000S chips.
-Starting from quartus 12.x there's no more support for that devices.
+If you want to move to something newer, it seems that Quartus 10.x and 11.x are still supporting EPM7000S chips.
+Starting from Quartus 12.x there's no more support for that devices.

 ### POF => JED
 Quartus will produce a .POF file.
 This can be converted to a .JED file for Atmel devices through [Microchip's POF2JED utility](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/pof2jed), which is Windows-only unfortunately.